Marcus Spears (defensive end): 2007

-In 2007, he appeared in all 16 regular season game and Dallas' lone post season game.
+In 2007, he appeared in all 16 regular season games and Dallas' lone post season game.
 For the season Spears recorded 32 tackles (19 solo), two forced fumbles, and a career-high two sacks and three passed defensed on the season.

 In the season opener against the New York Giants, Spears recorded one tackle (one solo).
 During week two at the Miami Dolphins, he recorded two tackles (two solo).
 In the week three victory over the Chicago Bears, Spears recorded two tackles (one solo).
 During the week four victory over the St. Louis Rams, he recorded two tackles (one solo), and 0.5 sack.
 In week five at the Buffalo Bills, Spears recorded two tackles (one solo).
 During the Cowboys first loss of the season, to the New England Patriots, he recorded four tackles.
 In the week seven win over the Minnesota Vikings, Spears did not record any stats.
 During week nine at the Philadelphia Eagles, he recorded one tackle and 0.5 sacks and a forced fumble.
 In the week 10 win over the New York Giants, Spears recorded two tackles (two solo).
 During the week 11 win over the Washington Redskins, he recorded one tackle.
 In the week 12 victory over the New York Jets, Spears recorded two tackles and one pass defensed.
 During the week 13 victory over the Green Bay Packers, he recorded one tackle, and a pass defensed.
 In the week 14 win over the Detroit Lions, Spears recorded one tackle.
 During a week 15 loss to the Eagles, he recorded three tackles (two solo).
 In a week 16 victory over the Carolina Panthers, Spears recorded one tackle and one pass defensed.
 During the season finale against the Washington Redskins, he recorded a season high five tackles (four solo), one sack, and one forced fumble.

 In the Cowboys lone playoff game against eventual Super Bowl XLII champion New York Giants, Spears recorded two tackles.